chameleoid/style/README.md

 To help ensure a unified style across Chameleoid projects, we've prepared the following styleguide.

+_Note: In this repo we also include a number of resources that are often used across projects, such a license and local vimrc.
+These should be used where applicable_

 ### Overview
 A similar style should be preserved across most languages, here's a general overview of what we use: